You are currently browsing the monthly archive for April 2026.

 2 Corinthians 2:11 NIV in order that Satan might not outwit us.
 For we are not unaware of his schemes.

 The devil throws thoughts, ideas, and suggestions into our minds.
-The bible calls them firey darts.
+The bible calls them fiery darts.
 The deceptive thing about some of these thoughts are they’re “I” thoughts.
 Satan will make “I” statements in our minds to make it seem like they’re our own thoughts.

-To combat these thoughts, we must replace them with the word of God.
+To combat these thoughts, we must replace them with the Word of God.
 If a thought enters our minds that says, “I don’t want to be here,” we must say “I will live and not die and declare the works of the Lord” (Ps.118:17).
 If the thought of “I hate myself” comes, we must combat that thought with “I am fearfully and wonderfully made” and since God loves, I love me (Ps.
 138:14; Rom.
 8:39).

 We can’t stop Satan from throwing thoughts in our minds, but we can minimize the impact it has on us.
-We do this by consistently hearing the word of God.
+We do this by consistently hearing the Word of God.
 When we know who we are in Christ and what we mean to God, we can easily identify those demonic “I” thoughts and quickly dismiss them.

 Ephesians 4:20-24 NLT But that isn’t what you learned about Christ.
 Since you have heard about Jesus and have learned the truth that comes from Him, throw off your old sinful nature and your former way of life, which is corrupted by lust and deception.
 Instead, let the Spirit renew your thoughts and attitudes.
 Put on your new nature, created to be like God—truly righteous and holy.